 At the end of our OT analysis, we could summarize and define our understanding of hell as: “A low place for the dead, particularly the wicked, for everlasting shame.”
 There were concepts of destruction and even fire associated, but they were not concrete enough as the rest of the items in our definition, so we’ll just keep them aside for now.
 Now, the NT translates

-hell from three different words, versus the OT's one.
+hell from three different words, versus the OT’s single word,